benzcraddock/Uber-Clone-Project/plan.md

 7. Add an auto zoom to be able to zoom into the markers ✅
 8. Pass in location data into confirm page ✅
 9. Use the passed in data to put it on the map ✅
-10. Create the HTML for Ride Selector
+10. Create the HTML for Ride Selector ✅
+11. Calculate the price of the Uber
+12. Add Login